karakasis/STS_AutoRoute/README.md

   pop-up on the left of your screen with the Slay the Spire map icon and 2 arrows.
 You can change the routes from the arrows or from the
   Settings icon > Change Route.

+  ## Big update

+  UPDATE #2
+  Everything runs smoothly!
+I can't beleive it works properly now.
+BETA or Regular branch just update the log file path to

+  **C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire\sendToDevs\logs\SlayTheSpire.log**

+  and no need for restart, everything is automatic now!
+Have fun.

+  UPDATE #1
+  Great news!!
+  Looks like the issue with the log files is all gone now.
+If you are in the beta the working log SlayTheSpire.log is located in your root Steam folder

+  C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire\sendToDevs\logs\SlayTheSpire.log

+  Make sure to delete your old setting log.txt, and replace with the new path above!
+  No restarts are needed!

   *Some final words,*